Read on to discover the best audio books for teens to listen to with their parents:

 You might have seen the movie adaptation of this book but if not, it’s a sweet romance about a guy called Simon who has an online relationship with a mysterious guy from his school.
 Although both are gay, neither of them are out – and they don’t know each other’s real identities.

-Along with being a great story, this audio book prompted lots of conversations with my 12 year old about WHO Simon’s mystery man could be.
+Along with being a great story, this audio book prompted lots of conversations with my teen about WHO Simon’s mystery man could be.
 We argued about whether it was someone great, or someone messing with his head.
 Because – duh – someone you chat to online could be just about anyone!
+That’s great for any teen to be aware of.

 The Summer I Turned Pretty, Jenny Han